hulaibi/car-app/README.md

 ## Description

-This is a car management application that allows users to manage cars and transactions.
+This is a car application that allows users to buy & sell cars and transactions.

 ## How to Run